-Before you close the year in QuickBooks (more on that to follow), you need to ensure a few things are done.
+It's time to close the books on 2020, but before you close the year in QuickBooks, you need to ensure a few things are done.

 Make sure you: